khoadp/kandy-nodejs/README.md

 # Nodejs module for Kandy

 This Nodejs module encapsulates Kandy Restful APIs.
 Kandy is a product by GENBAND (www.genband.com) that utilizes WebRTC to enable peer to peer audio and video calls and chat.
-SMS and PSTN calling support will be added to this module in the near future.

 With this module, you can send SMS to a number.
 We are working on video, audio call, chat, ...